-When I visited Moscow after living abroad for 20 years, the city was a different place to the one I left in the 90s.
+When I visited Moscow after living abroad for 20 years, the city was a different place from the one I left in the 90s.
 So, I was exploring Moscow as a foreign visitor with the benefit of local knowledge.

 Here is the self-guided walking itinerary I followed to re-familiarize myself with the city.